Predicting the X-ray flux of evolved pulsar wind nebulae based on VHE gamma-ray observations: Applications

 The modeled SEDs are confronted with observational X-ray, $\gamma$-ray (where available) and \vheg\ data in \mbox{Fig. \ref{fig:multi-sed}}.
-In the \vheg\ range spectral points were available, while in X-rays and \mbox{$\gamma$-rays} the shown bands correspond to the published power-law fit with the parameters (index and normalization or energy flux) assumed to be uncorrelated.
-The confidence bands of the fitted model were calculated using Gaussian error propagation and take the errors of the fit parameters as well as their correlations into account.
-The level of the quoted error bands is adapted individually for the different sources for reasons of enhanced visibility (see caption of \mbox{Fig. \ref{fig:multi-sed}}).
-The comparison shows that the $\gamma$-ray and \vheg\ data are reasonably well described by the model (violet bands), whereas the X-ray data are strongly overestimated.
+In the \vheg\ range spectral points were available, while in X-rays and \mbox{$\gamma$-rays} the shown lines and areas correspond to the published power-law fits.
+The comparison shows that the $\gamma$-ray and \vheg\ data are reasonably well described by the model, whereas the X-ray data are strongly overestimated.
 However, this is expected since the extraction region for the spectrum determination is usually much smaller in X-rays than in \vheg s.
 The resulting mismatch between the lepton population used for the modeling and the one observed in X-rays has to be taken into account.
-In the following, we use the relation between the spatial extent of the lepton population and their age, given in \mbox{Eq.\,\ref{eq:radius}}: Starting from the given size of the X-ray spectrum extraction region we determine the corresponding maximum age $t_\mathrm{lept.,\,max}$ of the leptons producing the emission.
-In the next step, we re-calculate the amount and energy distribution of the leptons contained within this region\footnote{ In a full three-dimensional treatment it would be necessary to consider also older leptons (with ages $t_\mathrm{lept.} > t_\mathrm{lept.,\,max}$) that are located along the line of sight.
-However, their contribution to the X-ray emission is supposed to be small and hence neglected.} by using $T - t_\mathrm{lept.,\,max}$ as a starting point for the evaluation of \mbox{Eq.\,\ref{eq:amount}}.
-The resulting modified SEDs with their corresponding uncertainties, shown as blue dotted bands in \mbox{Fig. \ref{fig:multi-sed}}, are clearly in better agreement with the observational data.
+In the following, we assume an outflow velocity of the leptons for the innermost part of the PWN of $\nicefrac{c}{3}$ \citep[see, e.g.,][]{Kennel1984}.
+Starting from the given size of the X-ray spectrum extraction region, we determine the corresponding maximum age $t_\mathrm{lept.,\,max}$ of the leptons producing the emission.
+In the next step, we re-calculate the amount and energy distribution of the leptons contained within this region.
+The time scale of adiabatic energy losses for these freshly-injected leptons was adjusted accordingly ($\tau_{\mathrm{ad}} = \nicefrac{3}{2}\cdot t$, see Eq.~\ref{eq:adiab}).
+In order to consider projection effects in the circular region of the X-ray analysis, we added the integrated emission along the line of sight following \cite{Holler2012}.
+In each case we used the smallest available X-ray analysis region since the validity of the assumed outflow velocity is spatially limited to a region close to the pulsar.
+The resulting modified SEDs, shown in \mbox{Fig. \ref{fig:multi-sed}}, are clearly in better agreement with the observational data.
 A quantitative comparison between modeled and measured values of the X-ray flux is given in \mbox{Table \ref{tab:comp}}.